-There are two models currently being considered by central banks for the Wholesale CBDC transactions, i.e., Wholesale CBDC for domestic payments and Wholesale CBDC for cross-border payments.
+Central banks are currently considering two models for Wholesale CBDC transactions, i.e., Wholesale CBDC for domestic payments and Wholesale CBDC for cross-border payments.

 Wholesale CBDC For Domestic Payments

-Wholesale transactions are typically characterized by great value, institutional counterparties, and quick settlement times.
-The payments are executed by real-time gross settlement (RTGS) systems that are routed through central banks.
+Great value, institutional counterparties, and quick settlement times characterise wholesale transactions.
+The payments are executed by real-time gross settlement (RTGS) systems routed through central banks.

-Once the originating financial institution gives an instruction to pay a beneficiary bank, the system will reconcile, confirm, and finalize the transaction with a transfer of funds between the banks’ accounts.
-In essence, the transaction is completed in real-time with immediate finality.
+Once the originating financial institution instructs to pay a beneficiary bank, the system will reconcile, confirm, and finalise the transaction with a funds transfer between the banks’ accounts.
+In essence, the transaction is completed in real time with immediate finality.

-This system will be more suitable to regions where there is a struggle to facilitate quick, reliable, and secure domestic payments of high values.
+This system will be more suitable for regions struggling to facilitate quick, reliable, and secure domestic payments of high value.

 Wholesale CBDC For Cross-Border Payments

-Existing cross-border payment structures usually involve many different intermediaries and jurisdictions in a single payment.
-A local originator would send payment instructions to a local originating bank, who would then send that instruction to the central bank.
+Existing cross-border payment structures usually involve many intermediaries and jurisdictions in a single payment.
+A local originator would send payment instructions to a local originating bank and then send that instruction to the central bank.